What is automatic call distribution(ACD)?

 How does automatic call distribution enhance a business?

-• Handle larger calls– When the number of calls exceeds, ACD may route the call to Voice mail or an auto attendant.
+• Handles a much larger call volume– When the number of calls exceeds, ACD may route the call to Voice mail or an auto attendant.

-• Integration with other systems, such as CRM to collect the customer data for future training and process enhancement.
+• Integration with other systems, such as CRM, to collect customer data for future training and process enhancement.

-• Multiple call queues – There could be multiple waiting queues based on the user information.
+• Multiple call queues – Multiple waiting queues could be based on user information.

 • Routing a call on predefined criteria.